yedivanseven/PLSA/README.md

 - `wordcould`
 - `nltk`

-On first use, some components of `nltk` that don't come with it our-of-the-box wil be downloaded.
+On first use, some components of `nltk` that don't come with it out-of-the-box wil be downloaded.

 If you want to run the